animegolem/pirate-extensions-extended/README.md

 For a rough guide on how to use the microphones and create a personal target please see the [usage guide](usage_guide/usage_guide.md).
 Please expect the results to be confusing and problematic if you start this project.

-[I've also setup a squiglink as an example of how this data may look once collected.](https://squig.animatedmusic.net/?share=Golem_HRTF_Target%2CMDR-MV1&bass=2&tilt=-0.8&treble=-3&ear=0) This data should not be compared to any other rig and extreme caution should be used when drawing any conclusions.
+[I've also setup a graphtool as an example of how this data may look once collected.](https://animegolem.github.io/) This data should not be compared to any other rig and extreme caution should be used when drawing any conclusions.

 ## REFERENCES